The Pomodoro Technique: Boosting Homework Productivity

 The “Just One Pomodoro” Contract

-The single most effective procrastination intervention in the Pomodoro Technique is what practitioners call the “just one Pomodoro” contract.
-When you feel resistance to starting a homework task, you don’t commit to finishing the assignment.
-You don’t commit to a full study session.
+The single most effective procrastination intervention is what practitioners call the “just one Pomodoro” contract.
+When you feel resistance to starting, you don’t commit to finishing the assignment.
 You commit only to one single 25-minute Pomodoro.
-That’s it.
-One Pomodoro, then you’re free to stop if you want.
+What actually happens in practice?
+Almost universally, completing one Pomodoro generates enough momentum that students want to continue.
+The hardest Pomodoro is always the first one.

 Implementation Intentions: Specificity Beats Willpower